-- Make sure most of your grains (like rice and pasta) are whole grains.
+- Make sure most of your grains are whole grains, like brown rice and whole wheat.

-- Choose lean meats, poultry, seafood, beans, eggs, and nuts.
+- Choose healthy sources of protein like seafood, lean meats and poultry, eggs, beans, and nuts.

-- Stay away from trans and saturated fats, cholesterol, sodium (salt), and added sugar.
+- Stay away from trans fats, saturated fats, and added sugars.

 Your doctor or nurse can help you stay healthy as you get older.

 If you have Medicare, be sure to schedule your Medicare wellness visit every year.

 Quitting smoking is one of the most important things you can do for your health.
 Call 1-800-QUIT-NOW (1-800-784-8669) for free help with quitting.
 Read about quitting smoking when you are older.

 If you have a history of heavy smoking and you smoke now or have quit within the past 15 years, ask your doctor about screening for lung cancer.

 Take Action: Home Safety

 Take steps to prevent falls.